COSMIC-PopSynth/COSMIC/docs/pages/examples.rst

 COSMIC binary evolution
 #######################

 COSMIC can evolve binaries for several different use cases.
-Below you'll find examples to run a single binary system, multiple binary systems or a grid of binaries.
+Go through the examples below to learn more about these capabilities.

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 1

     evolve/single
     evolve/multiple